mohamedgh16/Getting-started-with-windows-forms-using-c-/README.md

 Now let's begin by adding the buttons and the textbox.
 First, we will add the numbers as buttons then we will add the C button the Calculating button the Operation buttons, and finally, the Textbox that will show the answer.

-**NOTE:** dont forget to change both the controls name and the text.
+**NOTE:** don't forget to change both the controls name and the text.

 ![First_look](https://raw.githubusercontent.com/mohamedgh16/Getting-started-with-windows-forms-using-c-/main/First_look1.png).